StanfordAccelerate/StanfordAccelerate.github.io/_pages/current-projects.md

 **Edge AI without Compromise: Efficient, Versatile and Accurate Neurocomputing in Resistive Random-Access Memory**
 W. Wan, R. Kubendran, C. Schaefer, S. B. Eryilmaz, W. Zhang, D. Wu, S. Deiss, P. Raina, H. Qian, B. Gao, S. Joshi, H. Wu, H.-S. P. Wong, G. Cauwenberghs
 *arXiv*, August 2021.
 [Paper](https://arxiv.org/abs/2108.07879)

+**In the News:**

+* Stanford engineers present new chip that ramps up AI computing efficiency. ([Stanford News](https://news.stanford.edu/2022/08/18/new-chip-ramps-ai-computing-efficiency/))
+* New neuromorphic chip for AI on the edge, at a small fraction of the energy and size of today's computing platforms. ([Tech Xplore](https://techxplore.com/news/2022-08-neuromorphic-chip-ai-edge-small.html))
+* A New Neuromorphic Chip for AI on the Edge, at a Small Fraction of the Energy and Size. ([UC San Diego News Center](https://ucsdnews.ucsd.edu/pressrelease/Nature_bioengineering_2022#:~:text=The%20NeuRRAM%20chip%20is%20the,by%20UC%20San%20Diego%20engineers.))

 * * *